Biography

 • Error-augmented model feedback to train human subjects

 Before starting my Ph.D., I worked for several years as a software engineer focused on the analysis of high-throughput genetic sequencing data.
 I received my MMSc in Immunology from Harvard Medical School in 2016, and my Bachelor’s in Neuroscience from Amherst College in 2013.
+Outside of work, I enjoy playing guitar, running, cooking, and reading science fiction.

 Selected Publications